ClimateImpactLab/DataFS/docs/cli.finding_archives.rst

-If you find bugs or have suggestions to improve this documentation, please file an issue and make a pull request.
+We want your feedback.
+If you find bugs or have suggestions to improve this documentation, please consider contributing.